prebid/prebid.github.io/dev-docs/bidders/setupad.md

 #### User Sync

-Add the following code to enable user sync.
-Setupad strongly recommends enabling user syncing through iFrames.
-This functionality improves partners' user match rates and increases the Setupad bid rate and bid price.
+Add the following code to activate user sync.
+Setupad advises enabling user syncing through iFrames, as it significantly improves partners' user match rates and increases the Setupad bid rate and bid price.
 Be sure to call `pbjs.setConfig()` only once.

 ```
 pbjs.setConfig({